BogdanOleinik/do-motivation.github.io/README.md

 ---

-© 2025 DO Motivation.
+© 2025 Do-Motivation.
 All rights reserved.